 This month I shall be mostly....

-- adding more Quick Sketch Vegan Recipes to produce as booklet and cards
+- [on the back burner at the moment} adding more Quick Sketch Vegan Recipes to produce as booklet and cards.

-And also playing lots of old-time fiddle music at camp and festival weekends.
+And also playing lots of old-time fiddle and banjo, and playing with my ceilidh band.

 Here's the window in Kendal I get to work with!
 Quite a big project....